data-for-change/dfc-k8s/apps/anyway/README.md

 * For local deployment on Minikue - use Helm to deploy this chart with the values file `values-minikube.yaml`
 * For production deployment - Use ArgoCD, see [/docs/argocd.md](/docs/argocd.md) for details.

-## Creating a new environment based on existing environment

-In this example - production environment will be copied to dev environment

-* Copy the values file, e.g. copy from `values-anyway.yaml` to `values-anyway-dev.yaml`
-* Modify the values as needed
-* Create the namespace - `kubectl create ns anyway-dev`
-* Copy the secrets from old to new environment (secrets: `anyway`, `anyway-db`, `db`)
-* Deploy

 ## Enabling the Airflow server

 Set the following values in `anyway` secret: